karcherm/scsi_edd/README.md

 How to use it
 -------------

-This repository contains patches for Adaptec SCSI BIOSes (currently for the 2740 and 2840) to support the Phoenix/Microsoft Int13 extensions used to access hard disks above 8GB in LBA mode.
-To avoid potential copyright problems, this repository does not contain the actual Adaptec BIOSes.
-Instead, this repository contains an assembler source code file that generates an object file that contains only the locations that need to be overwritten to add Int 13 extension support to the respective BIOS images.
+This repository contains patches for Adaptec SCSI BIOSes and ASPI drivers (currently for the 2740 and 2840) to support the Phoenix/Microsoft Int13 extensions used to access hard disks above 8GB in LBA mode.
+To avoid potential copyright problems, this repository does not contain the actual Adaptec code.
+Instead, this repository contains an assembler source code file that generates an object file that contains only the locations that need to be overwritten to add Int 13 extension support to the respective files.

 To apply the patch, you need the assembled form of the patch, which can be generated using MASM or a compatible assembler like Borland's TASM or JWASM.
 This patch has been tested to assemble correctly on both TASM and JWASM, even though TASM produces a different output because TASM defaults to single-pass mode and the patch contains a non-annotated short forward jump.
 Both assembled versions are functionally identical.
 You can also just download the latest GitHub release which includes an assembled object file.